Incendo/cloud/README.md

     ));
 }
 ```
-to allow your users to use commands like `/command cloud 100`.

-All this while allowing you to extend and modify the command experience.
-The framework supports custom (any) command sender
-types,
-argument types &amp; parsers,
-annotation mappers and preprocessors.
-Cloud also has an advanced command suggestion system, that allows for context aware
-command completion and suggestions.
+depending on your preference.

+Cloud is built to be very customisable, in order to fit your needs.
+You can inject handlers and processors
+along the entire command chain.
+If the pre-existing command parsers aren't enough for your needs, you're easily
-If using the annotation parsing system, you can create custom annotation mappers to use your own annotation bindings for
+able to create your own parsers.
+If you use the annotation parsing system, you can also define your own annotations
-command parsing, preprocessing, etc.
+and register them to further customise the behaviour of the library.

 Cloud by default ships with implementations and mappings for the most common Minecraft server platforms, JDA and javacord for
 Discord bots and PircBotX for IRC.